What is the NASDAQ Composite?

 History of the NASDAQ

-NASDAQ was founded in 1971 and is headquartered in New York City.
-At the time of its establishment, NASDAQ was the first electronic stock exchange in the world, which helped it attract new technology companies such as Microsoft, Apple, Dell, and Oracle.
-The composite index started with 50 companies and a starting value of 100, with the number of companies increasing to over 3,000 companies and the index reaching a high of 7,846.76 in July 2018.
+Headquartered in New York City, NASDAQ was founded in 1971.
+At the time of its establishment, NASDAQ was the first electronic stock exchange in the world, which helped it attract new technology companies, such as Microsoft, Apple, Dell, and Oracle.
+The composite index began with 50 companies and a starting value of 100, with the number of companies increasing to over 3,000 today and the index reaching a high of 7,846.76 in July 2018.

 Dot-com boom and bust

 During the dot-com boom and bust, the NASDAQ Composite displayed mixed outcomes between 1995 and 2005.
-In July 1995, the index crossed the 1,000 mark for the first time.
+In July 1995, the index crossed the 1,000-point mark for the first time.
 It was followed by a steady increase, peaking at 5,132.52 in March 2000.

 In April 2000, the index fell to 3,227 and hit its lowest recent value in October 2002 at 1,108.49.
 After the bust, the index gradually recovered until 2007/2008, when the Global Financial Crisis happened.

 In the first quarter of 2007, the index reached an intra-day level of 2,861.51, the highest value since the dot-com bust.
 In September 2008, the index lost nearly 200 points to fall below the 2,000 level.
 In March 2009, the NASDAQ Composite closed at a low of 1,265.52.

-Thereafter, the index gradually recovered with the help of the US Federal Reserve’s quantitative easing programme.
+Thereafter, the index gradually recovered with the help of the US Federal Reserve’s quantitative easing program.
 The index broke a 15-year record of over 5,000 points in April 2015.

 Criteria for Inclusion in the NASDAQ Composite

 For a security to be considered for listing in the NASDAQ Composite, it must meet the following criteria:

 - The security must be exclusively listed on the NASDAQ Stock Exchange.
 The only exception to this requirement is if the security was listed on a different US stock exchange before 2004 and has maintained that listing.

 - The security must be among the following types of securities: American Depositary Receipts, ordinary shares, common stock, Share of Beneficial Interest, Real Estate Investment Trusts, Limited Partnership Interests, and tracking stocks.